< All Topics

 date

-6) Compile And Deploy The Changes
+6) Compile And Deploy the Changes

 a) Open an SSH terminal to your NEPI device and enter the following commands: